Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-On the other hand, for low $C_b$ we do have very strong localization and the excitation lives long until it is finally lost by spontaneous emission though $\hat{L}_{ge_\mathrm{c}}$ jump (Fig. \ref{fig:deph} (b)).
-However, a problem arises when $C_b$ is small, despite the prolonged lifetime of the excitation, its impact on the probe's reflection is negligible, making it practically invisible to detection.
-Since for small $C_b$ the dephasing $\hat{L}_{\kappa_\mathrm{p}}$ jumps are suppressed, as shown in Fig. \ref{fig:deph} (a).
+On the other hand, for low $\overline{C}_\mathrm{b,p}$ we do have very strong localization and the excitation lives long until it is finally lost by spontaneous emission through an $\hat{L}_{ge_\mathrm{c}}$ jump [Fig. \ref{fig:deph}(b)].
+However, a problem arises when $\overline{C}_\mathrm{b,p}$ is small, despite the prolonged lifetime of the excitation, its impact on the probe's reflection is negligible, making it practically invisible to detection.
+Since for small $\overline{C}_\mathrm{b,p}$ the dephasing $\hat{L}_{\kappa_\mathrm{p}}$ jumps are suppressed, as shown in Fig. \ref{fig:deph}(a).

-As a consequence of the above an optimization process is necessary to optimize, between the processes and the decay rates.
-The optimal $\overline{C}_\mathrm{b,p}$ is found at the point where the two sources of decay jumps are equal, as observed when comparing Fig.~\ref{fig:jk}(c) and Fig.~\ref{fig:deph}(b).
-Higher value of the cooperativity $C_\mathrm{c}$ is beneficial for the functioning of the device, since the localization does not lead to such a dramatic decrease of $\overline{C}_\mathrm{b,p}$.
-This results from the fact that the same number of localized atoms will have a higher $\overline{C}_\mathrm{b,p}$, thus the dephasing $\hat{L}_{\kappa_\mathrm{p}}$-jumps occur more frequently, while the excitation retains the benefit of an enhanced lifetime due to localization.
+As a consequence of the above an optimization process is necessary to balance the relevant processes and the decay rates.
+The optimal $\overline{C}_\mathrm{b,p}$ is found at the point where the two sources of decay jumps are equal, as observed when comparing Fig.~\ref{fig:jk}(c) with Fig.~\ref{fig:deph}(b).
+A higher value of the cooperativity $C_\mathrm{c}$ is beneficial for the functioning of the device, since the localization does not lead to such a dramatic decrease of $\overline{C}_\mathrm{b,p}$.
+This results from the fact that the same number of localized atoms will have a higher $\overline{C}_\mathrm{b,p}$, thus the dephasing $\hat{L}_{\kappa_\mathrm{p}}$ jumps occur more frequently, while the excitation retains the benefit of an enhanced lifetime due to localization.
 As a consequence improvement of the efficiency can be achieved by the implementation of a cavity with higher cooperativity $C_\mathrm{c}$, although this may be experimentally challenging.
-This limitation is not present for the free space model, analyzed in Section \ref{sec:fs}.
+This limitation is not present for the free space model, analyzed in Sec. \ref{sec:fs}.